Your baby's reflexes are improving, and the face is fully formed.

 If you have questions regarding your pregnancy, be sure to contact your health care provider.

-Over 100 years ago, nearly all births in the US happened outside of a hospital, but by 1940, only 44% of births occurred this way, with the rate falling to just 1% by 1969.
+Over 100 years ago, nearly all births in the US happened outside of a hospital, but by 1940, only 44 percent of births occurred this way, with the rate falling to just 1 percent by 1969.
 Now, a new study shows support for home births, suggesting they pose no increased risk of harm to the baby, compared with planned hospital births.